TheKaliHacks/Password-Encryption-Decryption/src/main/java/cryptography/README.md

 3. Installation:
    To use this utility, follow these steps:
-- Clone the project repository: [repository URL]
+- Clone the project repository: https://github.com/anonpwnda/PasswordEncryptionDecryption.git
-- Ensure you have Java [required version] installed
+- Ensure you have Java 8 installed
 - If using encryption with Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files, install the policy files for unlimited encryption strength

 4. Getting Started: